spacetelescope/stdatamodels/docs/source/jwst/kwtool/keyword_dictionary.rst

 The "keyword dictionary" is a collection of json files that describe FITS keywords used in JWST files.
-Although the format is similar to jsonschema is is not compatible with jsonschema parsers and cannot be treated as any draft of jsonschema.
+Although the format is similar to jsonschema it is not compatible with jsonschema parsers and cannot be treated as any draft of jsonschema.
 A brief ADASS proceedings paper is the only documentation of the format: